*This post may contain affiliate links. Please read our disclosure for more information

 - 7 incredibly easy ways to make money at home

-How they tackled their mountain of debt
+How they tackled their mountain of debt with full-time RV living

 They paid $75 per month to park the camper on a piece of land, got rid of tons of stuff, and put the essentials in a storage unit.

-The challenges of living in an RV
+The challenges of full-time RV living

 The couple said that even though the camper was cozy, living in it wasn’t always easy.